 The facility will become an integral part of everyday life – a welcoming, friendly, comfortable facility where students can access support, work on a group assignment, socialise, video conference a teacher in Tihoi or schedule an extra lesson with a tutor.
 It will be the base for our learning support programmes.

-The Hornsby Learning Hub will be a place to be creative, to have fun, to escape, play a game, make a friend and above all to feel a sense of belonging.
+The Hornsby Learning Hub will be a place to be creative, make a friend and above all to feel a sense of belonging.